ClimbsRocks/auto_ml/docs/source/api_docs_for_geeks.rst

 .. py:method:: ml_predictor.predict(prediction_rows)

-  :param prediction_rows: A single row, or a DataFrame or list of dictionaries with many rows.
-For production environments, the code is optimized to run quickly on a single row passed in as a dictionary, though batched predictions on thousands of rows at a time are generally more efficient if you're getting predictions for a larger dataset.
+  :param prediction_rows: A single dictionary, or a DataFrame, or list of dictionaries.
+For production environments, the code is optimized to run quickly on a single row passed in as a dictionary (taking around 1 millisecond for the entire pipeline).
+Batched predictions on thousands of rows at a time are generally more efficient if you're getting predictions for a larger dataset.

-  :rtype: list of predicted values, of the same length as the ``prediction_rows`` passed in.
-Each row will hold a single value.
-For 'regressor' estimators, each value will be a number.
-For 'classifier' estimators, each row will be a sting of the predicted label (category), matching the categories passed in to the training data.
+  :rtype: list of predicted values, of the same length and order as the ``prediction_rows`` passed in.
 If a single dictionary is passed in, the return value will be the predicted value, not nested in a list (so just a single number or predicted class).

 .. py:method:: ml_predictor.predict_proba(prediction_rows)